tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Using dApps, we can develop software applications not only for the financial sector, but also for web browsers, cloud storage, instant messaging, social networks, and even operating systems.

-Explain to students that this new paradigm of software development is also known as version 3 of the internet or Web 3.0.
-Web 1.0 was the beginning of the internet were websites were very simple with limited interactivity, and the basic tools and protocols were defined; Web 2.0 was marked by the rise of social networks and cloud computers, the new Web 3.0 is the evolution of the internet to a decentralized environment powered by blockchain technologies.
+Explain to students that this new paradigm of software development is also known as version 3 of the internet, or Web 3.0.
+Web 1.0 was the beginning of the internet, where websites were very simple with limited interactivity, and the basic tools and protocols were defined; Web 2.0 was marked by the rise of social networks and cloud computers.
+The new Web 3.0 is the evolution of the internet to a decentralized environment powered by blockchain technologies.

-Comment to students that in the following weeks, they will learn how to create and deploy dApps using the Ethereum platform.
+Tell students that in the following weeks, they will learn how to create and deploy dApps using the Ethereum platform.

 Answer any questions before moving on.